core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * It defines what steps an OSCORE peer takes to preserve the security of its communications, by stopping using the OSCORE Security Context shared with another peer when approaching the key usage limits.

 * It specifies KUDOS, a lightweight key update procedure that the two peers can use in order to update their current keying material and establish a new OSCORE Security Context.
 This deprecates and replaces the procedure specified in {{Section B.2 of RFC8613}}.

+* With reference to the "OSCORE Flag Bits" registry defined in {{Section 13.7 of RFC8613}} as part of the "Constrained RESTful Environments (CoRE) Parameters" registry group, it updates the entries with Bit Position 0 and 1 (see {{sec-iana}}), both originally marked as "Reserved".
+That is, it defines and registers the usage of the OSCORE flag bit with Bit Position 0, as the one intended to expand the space for the OSCORE flag bits in the OSCORE Option (see {{ssec-oscore-option-extensions}}).
+Also, it marks the bit with Bit Position of 1 as "Unassigned".

 * It specifies a method that two peers can use to update their OSCORE identifiers.
 This can be run as a stand-alone procedure, or instead embedded in a KUDOS execution.